scripting/instantOutlines/README.md

 All of these are illustrated in the demo app.

 When you have a demo running, let us know by tweet, email or a post in the Issues section here.

+### This is a working site

+1. Outlines flow into the site.
+The outlines contain tweets of users we're following.

+2. I have an app running on my desktop that checks several Twitter accounts once a minute.
+When one of these users tweets, we add it to a calendar-structured outline, and using the GitHub API, post it here. in the outlines folder.

+3. I've set up a GitHub web mook, that notifies a server app that the outline has updated.

+4. We then send a message, via web sockets, to any app that's subscribed to the outline, with the full OPML text of the outline.
+It's totally up to the individual apps what they do with the outline.

+5. The net effect is that the changed outlines flow to any app that wants to subscribe to them.

 ### socketServer